 To get away from the city life and bring yourself to the heart of nature and cultural lifestyle, one of the best destinations you can visit is Chiang Mai.
 Explore the beauty of Northern Thailand in our awesome 3-day-itinerary for your vacation in Chiang Mai.

 Day 1 in Chiang Mai

-Geographically, Chiang Mai is located within several mountain ranges boasting attractive scenery. which they are waiting for you!
+Geographically, Chiang Mai is located within several mountain ranges boasting attractive scenery which awaits you!
 Start your first day by amazing view from the top of the mountain and ancient temples!

 1) 1st Day All-day: To The Top of Thailand

 Chiang Mai is a city of rich and unique history.
 Ancient temples in Chiang Mai are very unique in the way they look, compared to other temples you will see around Thailand.
 So, Doi Inthanon and Doi Suthep are must-visit mountains to explore the northern Thai scenery.
-Both of them are located in Chiang Mai, but each wat(temple) is distinct in its own way.
+Both are located in Chiang Mai, but each wat(temple) is distinct in its own way.

 Doi Inthanon is in the south of Chiang Mai, in the highest mountains of Thailand.
 From the temples on the peak of Doi Inthanon, built by the Majesty King and Queen of Thailand Kingdom, you will be amazed to see a sea of clouds beneath you.
 This place is famous for a sea of clouds and the temple is made by the Majesty King & Queen of Thailand Kingdom.

-While Doi Suthep is well known for a beautiful Lanna traditional monastery.
-This is also one of the most popular destinations for locals and travelers alike for its well-preserved nature such as visiting Hill Tribe villages.
+On the other hand, Doi Suthep is well known for a beautiful Lanna traditional monastery.
+This is also one of the most popular destinations for locals and travelers alike for its well-preserved nature and the Hill Tribe villages.

 However, going to these places takes quite some time.
 Doi Suthep will take about an hour while Doi Inthanon takes two and a half hours from Chiang Mai city.
 Sometimes, taking public transportation may be hard for foreign tourists due to the language barrier.
 So we highly recommend you book packages we offer on Trazy.
 Our services provide an English speaking tour guide and safe transportation on your memorable trip.